himslm01/himslm01.github.io/filesystems/zfs.md

 zpool import usbwd14t
 ```

-Note that the directories that the datasets are set to mount on must exist on the new host.
-See the [section below](#creating-directories-on-macos) if you need to create a directory on MacoOS.
+Note that the directories that the datasets are set to mount on must either exist already on the new host, or be creatable by the ZFS drivers.
+For the directories to be creatable means the filesystem cannot be read-only.
+See the [section below](#macosdirectories) if you need to create a root level directory on MacoOS.

 <div id='macosdirectories'/>

 ## Creating root level directories on MacOS

-Since I used the directory `/export` on Linux I'm going to need to create that on MacOS.

 Since around 2020 the root partition on MacOS has been read-only.

+Since I set the mount points for the pool to be in the the directory `/export` on Linux, I'm going to need to create that on MacOS.
+Alternate solutions might be to use the `-R` option to set the alternate root for the pool, or use the `-N` option to not automatically mount the datasets in the pool.

 If you need to create a new directory on the root partition then this is the procedure.

 1. make a new directory in a writeable area of the filesystem. /System/Volumes/Data/ is a good place: